ryvn-mango/aws-privatelink/README.md

 1. **Exactly one service must be enabled** - Cannot enable multiple services in the same module instance
 2. **Region compatibility**:
-   - Datadog: Cluster must be in a supported region or provide `region_override`
+   - Datadog: Region must be supported or provide `region_override`
-   - Temporal: Cluster must be in a supported Temporal region
+   - Temporal: Region must be a supported Temporal region
    - Supabase: No region restrictions
 3. **Required configurations**:
    - Datadog: At least one endpoint must be specified or defaults to all